MonashDeepNeuron/HPP/content/part1/README.md

 ## Weekly Meetup

-This weeks meetup will be on 22/11/22 in Room: _, Building: _.
+This weeks meetup will be on 09/12/22 in Room: 135B, Building: LTB (Learning and Teaching Building), Location: 19 Ancora Imparo Way, Clayton.

 ## Go To